Lost in Food

 Notes

-You can also add in more vegetables.
-Add the vegetables you enjoy eating, broccoli or green beans can be added along with the peas.
+This recipe is really adaptable, try adding in more vegetables for example baby corn, broccoli or green beans can be added along with the peas.

-For a vegetarian option try adding in some tofu, but if serving to vegetarians leave out the oyster sauce.
+For a vegetarian option try adding in some tofu, but if serving to vegetarians leave out the oyster sauce!

 Nutrition Facts